etai432/physics_engine/README.md

 - Color Selection: Includes a color selector for customizing the colors of the circles.
 - Size and Weight: Circle size affects its weight, influencing its interaction with gravity and other circles.
 - Initial Speed: Users can set the initial speed of the circles for dynamic simulations.
+- press 'q' to exit the simulation anytime!

 ## Getting Started